Ignaria for Pastors — Primary Source Sermon Research

 "I've done a ton of research but took the questions and ideas and ran them through Ignaria.
 I was amazed at the return and was able to find connections I missed."

-This is what turns a query into research you can defend.
+That continuity is what turns a query into research you can defend.

 See the conversation behind the quotes.
 Build generates a visual graph showing how thinkers interacted over time—which authors addressed similar themes, how ideas developed across centuries, and where theological traditions converge or diverge.